justintconroy/pegstr/README.md

 ### Notes
 * This is designed to work with US-style pegboard (1/4" holes, 1" spaced).
-* The original project is CC-NC (Creative Commons - Attribution - Non-Commercial), and thus so is this one.
+* The original project is CC-BY-NC (Creative Commons - Attribution - Non-Commercial), and thus so is this one.
 I think if you wanted to use it commercially, you would need to get permission from both me and the original creator.